The Sphere Automated Satellite System: Hands-Free Reception & Positioning

 NOTE: To watch any type of television programming on the road, you will be required to purchase an Austar/Foxtel subscription in addition to whatever satellite/antenna system you select.

 The Sphere Automated Satellite System is manufactured by a Korean company named SatPlus.
-Although the SatPlus name is not particularly recognised at this moment, they are endorsed by Coast, a subsidiary of the famous Jayco brand which boasts their skills in “blending Old World Amish craftsmanship with innovative technology”.
-Jayco is also the largest family-owned RV manufacturer in all of Australia.
+Although the SatPlus name is not particularly recognised at this moment, they are endorsed by Coast to Coast, a subsidiary of the famous Jayco brand which boasts their skills in “blending Old World Amish craftsmanship with innovative technology”.

 What is the Sphere Automated Satellite System?